Xuanwo/blog/content/2025/05-learn-rust-by-reasoning-with-code-agents.md

 Reasoning mimics how we truly understand complex systems.

-- We retain better.
+- *We retain better*.
 When we ask "why?", our brain connects the new idea to our existing model.
-- We go beyond syntax.
+- *We go beyond syntax*.
 Books teach language rules; reasoning teaches engineering judgment.
-- We practice thinking like a Rust developer.
+- *We practice thinking like a Rust developer*.
 Not just writing "working" code, but writing "good" code.

 A Reasoning-Driven Learning Loop looks like the following:

-1. Get (Generate) a diff.
-   Use a code agent to generate a small but non-trivial PR.
+- *Get (Generate) a diff*: Use a code agent to generate a small but non-trivial PR.
-2. Skim and find the edge.
-   What part of the diff feels unfamiliar or slightly suspicious?
+- *Skim and find the edge*: What part of the diff feels unfamiliar or slightly suspicious?
-3. Ask “why” and “what if”.
-   Why was it written this way?
+- *Ask "why" and "what if"*: Why was it written this way?
 What would happen if I changed this?
-4. Query the code agent.
-   Ask Claude the exact question we have — but don’t trust the answer blindly.
-5. Ask for runnable examples.
-   Can Claude show a minimal version of this concept?
+- *Ask for runnable examples*: Show a minimal version of this concept.
 Run it.
 Tweak it.
 Break it.
-6. Repeat.
-   Each loop deepens our understanding, not just of Rust, but of design choices.
+- *Repeat*: Each loop deepens our understanding, not just of Rust, but of design choices.

 This is not passive consumption.
 This is active debugging: not of the code, but of our understanding.

 Not all diffs are equally educational.
 Here’s what I look for:

--	Unexpected constructs
+-	*Unexpected constructs*:
   Traits, macros, async blocks, lifetimes, Pin, etc.
--	Non-obvious design choices
+-	*Non-obvious design choices*:
   Wrapping types in Box, using trait objects, error handling via thiserror, etc.
--	New concepts I haven’t mastered yet
+-	*New concepts I haven’t mastered yet*

 Sometimes it’s just one line, but one line is enough if we go deep enough.